 Light Red

-One of the powerhouses of antiquity, this pigment is synonymous with the development of art itself over time.
-Natural red earth can vary in color quite a bit but it is often a medium-chroma red made from the earth itself.
+One of the powerhouses of antiquity, this pigment is synonymous with the development of art itself.
+Natural red earth can vary in color quite a bit but it is often a medium-chroma red made from the earth.
 Within the wide-reaching domain of natural red earths, there are two main varieties: natural and synthetic and they have different pigment codes.
 PR101 refers to synthetic red earths while PR102 is the pigment code for natural ones.
+Unfortunately, genuine earths are getting harder to find in oils, and some companies have discontinued colors due to mergers in the wider pigment industry.

 Among the natural red earths there is a huge variety of colors and textures.
-The natural earths may have a bit more nuance over the synthetic ones, and many that we've tried have a large particle size (read grit).
+They may have a bit more nuance over the synthetic ones, and many that we've tried have a large particle size (read here, grit).
 The synthetic ones, sometimes labeled Mars Red, can have an extremely fine particle size but this also depends on the manufacture.

 The technical name for red earths is Natural Red Iron Oxide or Red Ochre.
 These can come in almost any color of earthtone (brown, red, orange, yellowish or even greenish).
 These are pigments of outstanding permanence and lightfastness.